 You can buy dormant dahlia tubers to plant in spring, or pre-order them earlier from a specialist nursery for delivery in spring.
 You may even be able to take some from a kind friend who has divided their clump of tubers.

-Where is the best place to plant dahlias?
+Where to plant dahlias

 Prepare the soil well for the hungry plants.
 Improve it by adding in organic matter, such as home-made compost or well-rotted manure, over the area where you’re planning to grow dahlias.